 Walking is a great way to get exercise, but if you are a woman over 50, it can be challenging to find ways to make the activity more effective as well as offer some opportunities for weight loss.
 No worries, my friend.
-In this article we’ll discuss 5 tips for making walking workouts more effective.
+In this article we’ll discuss how to make walking more effective with 5 simple tips.

 Why are we spending time talking about working out and exercising as women over 50?
 There are so many good reasons, my friend.